PhysicsCodesLab/TensorLabXD.jl/docs/src/man/tutorial.md

 associated with charge 0 (the trivial irrep of ``ℤ₂``) and a two-dimensional subspace with charge 1 (the non-trivial irrep).
 Similar for `V2`, where both subspaces are one- dimensional.
 Representing the tensor as a dense `Array`, we see that it is zero in those regions where the charges don't add to zero (modulo 2).
-Of course, the `Tensor(Map)` type in TensorXD.jl won't store these zero blocks, and only stores the non-zero information, which we can recognize also in the full `Array` representation.
+The `Tensor(Map)` type in TensorXD.jl won't store these zero blocks, and only stores the non-zero information, which we can recognize in the full `Array` representation.

 From there on, the resulting tensors support all of the same operations as the ones we encountered in the previous examples.